ExoMemphiz/Design-by-Contract/readme.md

 Account.cs is the implementation of an account, where the Design by Contract code is located.
 By using Contract.Requires the application requires a given input to the function to be valid with all specified requirements.

-An example being the Deposit function only requiring the deposited amount to be greater than 0, otherwise a custom error is thrown.
+An example being the Deposit function only requiring the deposited amount to be greater than 0.
+If this is not the case, a custom error is thrown.
-The error ArgumentOutOfRangeException was chosen as it suits the required exception, although there might exist one that fits better.
+The error ArgumentOutOfRangeException was chosen as it suits the required exception -
+although there might exist one that fits better.

 Additionally, the Withdraw function has 2 requirements